monster-js/monster-js/docs/router/monster-js-router.md

-# Weco JS Router
+# Monster JS Router

-The Weco JS Router is a powerful and flexible routing solution designed to simplify navigation and route management in your applications.
+The Monster JS Router is a powerful and flexible routing solution designed to simplify navigation and route management in your applications.
 It provides a declarative syntax for defining routes, managing route parameters, handling redirects, and guarding access to specific routes.
-With support for lazy loading, programmatic navigation, and a subscription model for route changes, Weco JS Router ensures seamless and efficient navigation for your users.
+With support for lazy loading, programmatic navigation, and a subscription model for route changes, Monster JS Router ensures seamless and efficient navigation for your users.

 ## Key Features